ZHAO-ZIRUI/CARLA-Sensor-Configuration-Dataset-Generator/docs/setup_sensors.md

 ## Setup Sensors

-In this program, sensor is defined by the sensor configuration file which is encoded in [YAML format](https://yaml.org/).
+The sensor configuration file is encoded in [YAML format](https://yaml.org/).
 A single `.yaml` file represents a set of sensor settings in this program.
 And the program also supports multiple config inputs, iterating through all the `.yaml` files in the input folder.

 A sensor configuration file looks like: